lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

 PS C:\> python $proj\scripts\deploy_vm.py
 ```

 `--help` option will describe how to use the script.
+Administrative privileges are not required or recommended.

 <details>